AmirithaGuru/AmirithaGuru/README.md

 <br/>

-**At Saayam For All**, I lead a CIS Control 3 data-protection initiative — classifying sensitive data across S3 buckets, implementing least-privilege IAM policies and KMS encryption at rest, and documenting it as a repeatable runbook.
-I also audit IAM roles and service-account ownership across 148+ Lambda functions and EC2 instances (CIS Control 2), collaborating with engineers through Agile sprints via GitHub Issues.
+**At Saayam For All**, I own two CIS Controls workstreams as part of the org's 1.0 MVP Release security initiative: **CIS Control 2 (Access Control &amp; Identity Management)** — auditing IAM users and service accounts, disabling dormant accounts, enforcing least-privilege access, and rolling out MFA for administrative access — and **CIS Control 3 (Data Protection &amp; Encryption)** — classifying sensitive data, configuring access control lists, and encrypting data at rest via KMS across S3 and other storage.
+Both are tracked and documented as reusable runbooks for the team.

 <br/><br/>